Puppy training 101: Expert tips to help you raise a happy, well-mannered dog

 Dogs — especially puppies from a breeder or even ones adopted from a shelter if kenneled with littermates or other puppies — are used to body contact.
 They love to snuggle, and holding and cuddling your puppy is an easy way to let her know she can trust you.

-You can also use fun bonding games to teach your puppy critical skills including coming when called, interacting with you even in distracting places, sitting when asked, and being still when touched and examined.
+You can also use fun, low-pressure bonding games to teach your puppy important skills—like coming when called, focusing on you in distracting environments, sitting on cue, and being comfortable with gentle handling.
+Using gentle, positive methods aligns with LIMA recommendations.

 Socialize